-- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies). - Medicare Part B is for most other medical services (such as physician's services and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).
+- Medicare Part A generally helps cover services provided by hospitals (for inpatient services, skilled nursing facilities, or home health agencies). - Medicare Part B is for most other medical services (such as physician's services, home infusion therapy, and other outpatient services) and certain items (such as durable medical equipment (DME) and supplies).

-Section 2.3 Here is the plan service area for Signature Advantage Plan (HMO ISNP)
+Section 2.3 Here is the plan service area for Signature Advantage Plan

 Although Medicare is a Federal program, Signature Advantage Plan is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described below.
+The service area is described below:

-Our service area includes these counties in Kentucky: Anderson, Boyle, Carroll, Casey, Clark, Fayette, Hardin, Jackson, Jefferson, Larue, Lee, Mercer, Nelson, Rockcastle, Scott, Spencer, Trimble.
+Our service area includes these counties in Kentucky: Adair, Anderson, Barren, Boyle, Butler, Carroll, Casey, Clark, Daviess, Fayette, Hardin, Hart, Jackson, Jefferson, Larue, Lee, McLean, Mercer, Monroe, Nelson, Ohio, Rockcastle, Scott, Spencer, Trimble, Warren.